HTTPArchive/almanac.httparchive.org/src/content/en/2022/interoperability.md

 ### Flexbox

 Flexbox is even older and more widely used.
 This year its use has grown again, [now appearing on 75% of mobile pages and 76% of desktop pages](./css#flexbox-and-grid-adoption).
 It has a similar number of tests to Grid and despite very wide adoption started in much worse shape.
-Entering 2021, some sub-features remained under-implemented, including:

-- Both Chrome and WebKit had issues with auto-height flex containers, leading to incorrectly sized images, which has now been resolved. {# TODO: Is this correct Brian?
-Added this to make it a sentence, as part of breaking up the list to allow the figures to be added #}

-- CSS Box alignment defines several types of alignment.
-Among them [positional-alignment keyword values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Alignment#positional_alignment_keyword_values), which can be applied to justify-content and align-content and also to justify-self and align-self.
-These had ragged support and several interoperability issues.
+Entering 2021, we had a combination of ragged bugs and sub-features that remained under-implemented.
+For example, [positional-alignment keyword values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Alignment#positional_alignment_keyword_values) (which can be applied to justify-content and align-content and also to justify-self and align-self) had ragged support and several interoperability issues.
 For absolute positioned flex items this was even worse.
-Again, these issues have been resolved. {# TODO: Again, is this correct Brian?
-Added this to make it a sentence, as part of breaking up the list to allow the figures to be added #}

-There were others issues, on top of these, that deserve some more indepth analysis.

-#### `flex-basis: content`
+These issues have been resolved.

 {{ figure_markup(
   caption="Desktop pages using `flex-basis: content` in their stylesheets.",